pragmagrid/tstat/week_plan/FEB_WK_1st.md

 #### Things to do next week

 - Check that bug is fixed completely.
+- Rewrite the README.md file.
 - Pull & Request to master branch.